Are Target Date Funds Useful In Retirement?

 During accumulation, they may be appropriate for your pre-tax accounts (but not your Roth or brokerage accounts) if you have no better alternatives.
 Indeed, they may be the best choice in your 401k before separation.

-But target-date funds are not indicated during the withdrawal phase—de-accumulation or retirement.
-So you are better off separating your stocks and bonds and selling the winners.
+However, target-date funds, such as de-accumulation or retirement, are not indicated during the withdrawal phase.
+So, you are better off separating your stocks and bonds and selling the winners.
 Don’t sell the losers and lock in paper losses, especially during retirement.